 Instructions

-3. In a medium bowl, whisk together the avocado oil (or extra-virgin olive oil), maple syrup (or honey), eggs, plain Greek yogurt, and vanilla extract.
+• In a medium bowl, whisk together the avocado oil (or extra-virgin olive oil), maple syrup (or honey) and eggs.

 Notes